 Shaker Cabinets

 Shaker cabinets, also known as “five-piece” cabinet doors, are an excellent example of a versatile style.
-With its flat, inset panel surrounded by a flat from, shaker cabinets can work in kitchens that are either contemporary or traditional.
+With its flat, inset panel surrounded by a flat form, shaker cabinets, which are readily available from manufacturers like Lovech, can work in kitchens that are either contemporary or traditional.
 They can certainly be made in any finish, but a traditional Shaker cabinet is typically white or in a light neutral color.
-Similar to the Shaker style, Mission cabinets have a similar five-piece construction, but often have a slighter wider frame around the flat, recessed panel.
-With their nod to the Arts and Crafts period, Mission cabinets are more likely to have a natural wood finish and decorations like hardware or panel details reminiscent of Arts and Crafts or Mission style furniture.
+Similar to the Shaker style, Mission cabinets have a similar five-piece construction but often have a slighter wider frame around the flat, recessed panel.
+With their nod to the Arts and Crafts period, Mission cabinets are more likely to have a natural wood finish and decorations like hardware or panel details reminiscent of Arts and Crafts or Mission-style furniture.

 Arch Style Cabinets